Gain business analytics skills and understand how to apply them to real-world situations

-Understand how to formulate various kinds of optimisation problems and solve them in Excel and AMPL
+Understand how to formulate various kinds of optimization problems and solve them in Excel and AMPL.

-We review some basic probability (distributions, conditional probability, Bayes Theorem, Central Limit Theorem, etc.).
+We will review some basic probability (distributions, conditional probability, Bayes Theorem, Central Limit Theorem, etc.).
 We’ll also learn how to formulate real-world strategic problems under uncertainty as decision trees and how to solve these trees using an Excel Addin.
-Finally, if time permits we’ll discuss some problems from statistics and some fun puzzles / biases from probability and statistics that often appear in the real world
+Finally, if time permits we’ll discuss some problems from statistics and some fun puzzles/biases from probability and statistics that often appear in the real world.

-Entry requirements: Applicants for this programme will be expected to have some prior exposure or previous learning in calculus, linear algebra and probability.
+Entry requirements: Applicants for this business analytics short course will be expected to have some prior exposure or previous learning in calculus, linear algebra and probability.